Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 The first step to renew a passport is to complete the appropriate application form.

-While it is not possible to renew a passport online, you can complete the renewal application form online and print it for mailing or submitting at a processing center.
+While it is now possible to renew your passport online, you can also complete the renewal application form online and print it for mailing.

 Application for Passport Renewal Online